 What is KYC for?

-- It helps to prevent money laundering (linking to AML), terrorist financing and tax evasion;
+- It helps to prevent money laundering, terrorist financing and tax evasion;

 - It increases the transparency of financial transactions;

 - It protects the company from working with fraudsters;